Videogames under fire, Hollywood lays low after school shooting

 When the Columbine school shooting happened in 1999, there was a similar outcry because the two perpetrators were students who played the shooter game “Doom,” Hickey told Reuters.

-Executives at Hollywood movie studios and TV networks have mostly laid low this week as Americans seek answers to the Newtown slaughter, and discuss how to prevent similar gun violence.
+Executives at Hollywood movie studios and TV networks have mostly laid low this week as Americans seek answers to the Newtown slaughter, and discuss how to prevent similar gun violence in the nation’s schools, workplaces and entertainment venues.

 However, content seen as sensitive has been pulled from the airwaves, including an episode of the SyFy TV series “Haven” that contained violent scenes in a high school setting, and the premiere next week of a TLC show called “Best Funeral Ever.”